European Jewish Fund: Projects

-Providing a platform for reinforcing relations between European Jewish communities: Annual EJF Advisory Council meetings foster dialogue between Jewish communities, with open exchanges of experience that produce cooperative solutions to shared challenges.
+The EJF provides a platform for reinforcing relations between European Jewish communities.
+Its annual Advisory Council meetings foster dialogue between Jewish communities to discuss cooperative solutions to shared challenges.

-The Fund actively participated in the organisation of the European Week of Tolerance, held in large European cities on November 9–16, 2008.
-This series of events marked both the International Day for Tolerance and the 70th anniversary of die Kristallnacht.
-Within the framework of the European Week of Tolerance, prominent leaders, business people and scholars came together for a series of meetings.
-The European Parliament and the Parliamentary Assembly of the Council of Europe were presented with the draft European Framework Convention on Promoting Tolerance and Combating Intolerance and the Concept for a White Paper on Tolerance.
+The Fund helped to organize the European Week of Tolerance on November 9–16, 2008, marking both the International Day for Tolerance and the 70th anniversary of die Kristallnacht.
+The European Parliament and the Parliamentary Assembly of the Council of Europe were presented with a white paper on tolerance.